syngenta/imagej-plugins/README.md

 # RUN

-The filters can be found under the Syngenta menu:
+The filters can be found under the Plugins menu:

-Syngenta>OpenSource
+Plugins > Segmentation > Hue Colours

 To invoke the filter from a macro use the following, e.g.